 Julie is a National Archery in the Schools Program instructor.
 She teaches campers individually and as a group.
 Julie carries on the family tradition of hunting, fishing and wilderness adventures; her father was Machia Wilderness Camp's visionary Larry Machia.

 More Camp Roles

 Bonnie Machia: Executive Director

 Bonnie holds a Bachelors’ Degree in Music Education and an M.Ed. in Curriculum Development.
 She is a licensed teacher in K–12 music and elementary education.
-In 2015 Bonnie became a certified Master Gardener and developed the children's gardening program at Wheeler Park in South Burlington.
+In 2015 Bonnie became a certified Master Gardener and helped Jan Desarno develop the children's gardening program at Wheeler Park in South Burlington.

 Bonnie taught in Chittenden County schools for 28 years, worked with the Rural Education Center, and with Champlain College students in career planning.
 She put these skills and experiences together to launch the Machia Wilderness Camp in July 2004 in memory of her late husband Larry.

 Garth Peterson: Safety Officer